danieljharvey/website-face/posts/2019-08-12-contract-testing.markdown

 4. Our frontend will decode each piece of JSON and see if it makes sense
 5. If it does - great!

 Essentially, a contract between two services is a complete set of these for each endpoint.
+In this article I will explain the `Haskell` part of this, and will follow with the front end portion in the next one.

 ### Creating the sample responses